 Q: Do Any Other Treatments Complement the Use of Botox?

 A: Neuromuscular retraining from an expert physical therapist should be utilized at the same time as Botox treatments to optimize the results.
 You’ll want to make sure that you receive care from a facial paralysis expert because surgical options may need to be considered if Botox injections and physical therapy do not completely relieve the symptoms of Bell’s palsy, partial facial paralysis, or synkinesis.

-Selective neurolysis is the most advanced surgical option.
+Selective neurolysis is the most advanced surgical option to treat facial paralysis.
 During selective neurolysis, Dr. Azizzadeh releases the platysma muscle and decreases nerve activity in the nerves that counteract the smile mechanism so that the mouth can once again turn upward, restoring the patient’s ability to smile.